 However, we will firm up the cost during the Plan design stage when the plan is ready for engineering.
 It will only change due to your final selections and final plan design.

+When the Plans are turned over to our engineers to start the Engineering and Permitting stage, we turn in to your Financial Institution the Plans, Specifications and Contract for Appraisal and Loan closing.
 In general, Banks will appraise your new home, including lot and with this value determine the amount of money needed by the Borrower to be brought to closings (there are always individual exceptions or negotiations).
 At the closing, we receive a deposit to begin building your home and then receive no other funding/draws from the bank until we complete certain stages and requirements.

 The Bank administers the construction loan.
 They collect Releases (which apply to the Florida Lien Law which protects the Homeowner), have the survey of the home’s foundation on the lot reviewed, collect our insurance certificates and handle the draw requests.

 The final 10% is released to us from the joint account by both parties signing the release form supplied by the escrow agent.
 It is requested at the time of completion of your home or no later than three weeks from the issuance by Orange County Building Department of the Certificate of Occupancy.
 The Certificate of Occupancy means the home has met all of the County building codes and is ready for occupancy.

-Because the items you select, are Allowance items (items which you and I will determine a budget) all of your selections are priced for your approval.
-We do not markup Allowance items, therefore if you go over an Allowance budget, you will pay the supplier at the time of ordering.
+During the Plan Design Stage, or when appropriate, we will have you begin making design selections with an Interior Designer for your new home.
+Items such as flooring, tile, cabinetry, tops, etc. Because the items you select, are Allowance items (items which you and I will determine a budget for) all of your selections are priced for your approval.
+If you go over an Allowance budget, you will pay the supplier at the time of ordering.
 If you are under budget, you will be credited.
 We make sure you understand what you are getting and we have your final approval by email or signature before we order.